 Arlene completed the Foundations in Anthroposophic Art and Biography Counselling with Arscura and received her Anthroposophic Art Therapy diploma from the Tobias School of Art in England.

 She is a graduate of the first cycle of HEART offered through the Association of Healing Education (AHE) and is an Orton-Gillingham Associate.
 Arlene is a facilitator for the New Adult Learning Movement focusing on adult learning processes.
 This approach is central to the HEART program studies.

-In addition to offering services as an outside evaluator for Waldorf schools, Arlene is currently on the faculty of the Trillium Waldorf School where she provides educational support for students through the Extra Lesson, anthroposophic art therapy, and tutoring as well as mentors teachers and facilitates parent/adult education courses.
+In addition to offering services as an outside evaluator for Waldorf schools, Arlene is currently on the faculty of the Trillium Waldorf School where she provides educational support for students through the Extra Lesson, anthroposophic art therapy, and tutoring.
+She also mentors teachers and facilitates parent/adult education courses.